Heroku w/ Subdomains

 Replace the backendUrl

-variable for the corresponding backend server URL.
+variable for the corresponding URL.

 Don't forget the/api